 Anne resigned her faculty position in 2016 in order to bring her full attention to independent projects, including a series of site-specific multi-media installations concerned with issues of equity, as well as long-format writing and film projects.

 Through it all, we have maintained Wovie.
-It has always been there.
-The home we knew we’d return to.
-And now, October of 2018, we are thrilled to be back.
+It has always been here.
+And now, as we approach 2020, we are thrilled to continue creating and collaborating with great partners to help make a more loving and compassionate world.